dzungdoan6/G2D/README.md

 License
 ============

-Our tool and data are only for research and education purposes, any commercial uses are strictly prohibited.
+Our software and data are only for research and education purposes, any commercial uses are strictly prohibited.

-As a courtesy towards Take-Two Interactive and Rockstar Games, please purchase Grand Theft Auto V if you use the tool and data.
+As a courtesy towards Take-Two Interactive and Rockstar Games, please purchase Grand Theft Auto V, if you use the software and data.

 Acknowledgement
 ============